 The slabby right arete of the face gives one of the best problems at Chung Hom Kok.
 Delicate smearing may or may not lead to the top.

-The slab immediately left of the arête can also [somehow] be climbed wit any use of the arête itself.
+The slab immediately left of the arête can also [somehow] be climbed without any use of the arête itself.
 A true test of smearing ability that’s considered by most to be at the upper end of its grade.

 9) Black Smear * V3